hashicorp/terraform-website/content/source/docs/enterprise/api/state-versions.html.md

 | --------------- | --------------------------------------------------------- |
 | `:workspace_id` | The workspace ID to create the new state version. |

-Creates a state version and sets it as the head state version for the given workspace.
+Creates a state version and sets it as the current state version for the given workspace.

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).